-For Cixous as well, nonbinary being and gender come together.
-She writes that the hysteric “goes in the direction of animality, plants, the inhuman … [and] embodies somewhere an incompatible synthesis—bisexuality” (Cixous 8).
-Wollstonecraft’s delusion, wrought as it is at once through the symbolic and the Real, certainly goes in the direction of the nonhuman but rather than bisexuality or Romantic androgyny, I’d characterize her jouissance with nature as a discovery of a nonbinary sexuality.
-Nature is not the ever-loving Big Other tied to an Old Testament God or his New Son.
-Nor does it substitute for the objet petit a of Imlay’s spurned attention, Wollstonecraft’s denial of her sexuality or its sloughed revivification with Godwin.
-Rather, she finds a jouissance in an alternative Real that shatters the specularization of the imaginary through the sinuous and changing shapes of her description.
-When her breath moves through her eyes, she replaces specularity or Enlightenment vision with the haptics of breath, air, waves—movement that entails suffusion, and diffusion.
-She breaks a potentially sexualized imaginary and the binaristic, dimorphic logic that might constitute the Letters as her last desperate pleas to Imlay in order to reconstitute herself as a nonbinary being with a posthuman sex and sexuality that subverts human heterosexuality.
+For Cixous and Clément as well, nonbinary being and gender come together.
+They write that the hysteric “goes in the direction of animality, plants, the inhuman . . . [and] embodies somewhere an incompatible synthesis—bisexuality” (8).
+Wollstonecraft’s delusion, wrought as it is at once through the Symbolic and the Real, certainly goes in the direction of the nonhuman; but rather than bisexuality or Romantic androgyny, I’d characterize her jouissance with nature as a discovery of a nonbinary sexuality.
+Nature is not the ever-loving Big Other tied to an Old Testament God or his New Son nor does it substitute for the objet petit a of Imlay’s spurned attention and Wollstonecraft’s denial of her sexuality or its sloughed revivification with Godwin.
+Rather, she finds a jouissance in an alternative Real that shatters the specularization of the Imaginary through the sinuous and changing shapes of her description.
+When her breath moves through her eyes, she replaces specularity or Enlightenment vision with the haptics of breath, air, waves—movement that entails suffusion and diffusion.
+She breaks a potentially sexualized Imaginary and the binaristic, dimorphic logic that might constitute the Letters as her last desperate pleas to Imlay in order to reconstitute herself as a nonbinary being with a posthuman sex and sexuality that subverts human heterosexuality.

 There are other passages that do similar laboring, all of which occur during Wollstonecraft’s meditations on nature.
-Preparing to depart for Gothenberg, the speaker meditates on a summer’s evening, wondering “what … is this active principle which keeps me awake?”
+Preparing to depart for Gothenberg, the speaker meditates on a summer’s evening, wondering “what . . . is this active principle which keeps me awake?”
 (Letters 11).
 Watching her child sleep and thinking of home, Wollstonecraft shifts into the register of natural science: “I have then considered myself as a particle broken off from the grand mass of mankind; —I was alone, till some involuntary sympathetic emotion, like the attraction of adhesion, made me feel that I was still part of a mighty whole, from which I could not sever myself” (12).
 This talk of energy, animation, and matter continues during Wollstonecraft’s passage critiquing embalmment in Norway as “worse than natural decay”: “‘Ashes to ashes!’ thought I—‘Dust to dust!’”
 (48).
 This contemplation wanders to a theory of new materialist reincarnation, where matter becomes other forms of matter, and embalmment is denigrated as preserving a form (and in ways that anticipate the necessity of material decay into the elemental within Shelley’s “Ozymandias”):

 Life, what art thou?
 Where goes this breath? this I, so much alive?
 In what element will it mix, giving or receiving fresh energy?—What will break the enchantment of animation—For worlds, I would not see a form I loved—embalmed in my heart—thus sacrilegiously handled!—Pugh! my stomach turns.—Is this all the distinction of the rich in the grave?—They had better quietly allow the scythe of equality to mow them down with the common mass, than struggle to become a monument of the instability of human greatness.
 (48)